onlabsorg/olojs/README.md

 ### Related projects
-* [olojs-cli] is a command-line interface written in NodeJS that allows you to create and mange local olojs document repositories.
+* [stilo] is a command-line interface written in NodeJS that allows you to create and mange local olojs document repositories.
-* [olowiki] is a plug-in for [olojs-cli] that allows to render and edit your olojs documents in the browser
+* [olowiki] is a plug-in for [stilo] that allows to render and edit your olojs documents in the browser